If you’re visiting South Wales, you should spend a couple of days exploring the attractions of Cardiff before heading out.

 Located centrally in the city, Cardiff Castle is definitely a place you have to visit while you’re here.

-You can walk through the Victorian House but taking a guided tour is best to hear all of the stories of the rooms, which are decorated ornately and have to be seen to be believed.
+You can walk through the Victorian House, but it’s best to take a guided tour to hear all of the stories about the rooms, which are decorated ornately and have to be seen to be believed.

 The tour lasts about 50 minutes and is a great way to end your visit to Cardiff Castle.